saloni-2000/snakegame/README.md

 # snakegame
 # snakegame is python programmed game based on snake & apple
-# at earlier, in our nokia moblies we used to play that snake game. this is alternative of that
+# At earlier, in our nokia moblies we used to play that snake game.
+This is alternative of that